-The Fund buys or sells put and call options to seek to increase return.
+The Fund buys or sells put and call options to manage duration and yield curve risks.
 The seller ("writer") of an option receives a payment or premium, from the buyer, which the writer keeps regardless of whether the buyer exercises the option.
 When the Fund writes a put or call option, an amount equal to the premium received is recorded as a liability and subsequently marked to market to reflect the current value of the option written.
 Premiums received from writing options which expire are treated as realized gains.
 The Fund, as a writer of an option, bears the market risk of an unfavorable change in the price of the underlying reference instrument.
 When the Fund purchases a put or call option, an amount equal to the premium paid is recorded as an increase to the cost of the investment and subsequently marked to market to reflect the current value of the option purchased.
 Premiums paid for purchasing options which expire are treated as realized losses.
 Premiums received/paid for writing/purchasing options which are exercised or closed are added to the proceeds or offset against amounts paid on the underlying reference instrument to determine the realized gain or loss.
 The risk associated with purchasing put and call options is limited to the premium paid.
 Options can trade on securities or commodities exchanges.
 In this case, the exchange sets all the terms of the contract except for the price.
 Most exchanges require investors to maintain margin accounts through their brokers to cover their potential obligations to the exchange.
 This protects investors against potential defaults by the counterparty.

-Purchased option contracts outstanding at period-end are listed in the Fund's Portfolio of Investments.
-At March 31, 2024, the Fund had no outstanding written option contracts.
+At March 31, 2024, the Fund had no outstanding purchased or written option contracts.